 The Siena cathedral or Duomo di Siena is easily one of the most impressive buildings I’ve ever seen.
 The stripes and elaborate facade reminded me of the cathedral in Orvieto, but on a whole other level.

 To get inside you need to buy tickets from the tourist office in the corner of the Piazza del Duomo.
-The system is quite complicated, with different prices for different seasons, and different packages depending on whether you want to see the crypt and museums.
+The system is quite complicated, with different prices for different seasons.
+There are also different packages depending on whether you want to see the crypt and museums.
 We just wanted to see inside the cathedral, so we got the most basic tickets for €8 each.

 Inside the cathedral was pretty overwhelming.
 With striped pillars, starry ceilings, mosaic marble floors and frescos and sculptures in every chapel, there was a lot to see.

-Not to be missed are the bronze statue of St. John the Baptist, the Feast of Herod baptismal font and the bronze tombstone of Bishop Giovanni di Bartolomeo Pecci, all by Donatello.
-Also to be noted are the four sculptures in the lower niches of the Piccolomini altar by a young Michelangelo, which he didn’t finish because he got called to Florence to work for the Medici family.
+Not to be missed are the bronze statue of St. John the Baptist, the Feast of Herod baptismal font, and the bronze tombstone of Bishop Giovanni di Bartolomeo Pecci, all by Donatello.
+Also to be noted are the four sculptures in the lower niches of the Piccolomini altar by a young Michelangelo.
+He didn’t finish them because he got called to Florence to work for the Medici family.

-My favourite bit was the Piccolomini library, built to house precious illuminated choir books, decorated with beautiful frescoes telling the story of the life of cardinal Enea Silvio Piccolomini, “Siena’s favourite son”, who became Pope Pius II.
-The frescos are painted with a perspective that makes them look like windows or archways, the first dramatically depicting the first storm scene in western art.
+My favourite bit was the Piccolomini library.
+Built to house precious illuminated choir books, it’s decorated with beautiful frescoes telling the story of the life of cardinal Enea Silvio Piccolomini, “Siena’s favourite son”, who became Pope Pius II.
+The frescos are painted with a perspective that makes them look like windows or archways.
+You’ll also see the first dramatically depicting the first storm scene in western art.